 “You need to be an employee of a government entity, like a state or local government,” said Christine Russell, senior manager, retirement and annuities at TD Ameritrade.
 “That might also include police officers or firefighters employed by a government.”

 Many of these plans let you make contributions before taxes, allowing your money to grow tax-deferred.
 Later, when you withdraw from the plan, you pay taxes on the amount of the withdrawal at your marginal tax rate.
 Getting a tax break now can sometimes be an advantage, especially if you end up in a lower tax bracket during retirement.
 Later, you might owe less in taxes on the amount you withdraw, depending on your situation and how the tax regulations shape up in the future.
+Many municipal workers don’t have access to the typical 401(k) plan, so they should seriously consider opting into the 457(b) plan, which allows similar retirement saving benefits.

 One of the interesting benefits of a 457(b) retirement plan is that you don’t end up with an early withdrawal penalty if you leave your job and need to take distributions.
 This is different from many other tax-deferred retirement plans like 401(k) plans, which tack on a 10% penalty if you withdraw money early, except in certain circumstances.